 They make a mistake: In The Courage to Heal and the early books they used to give us in hospital.
 They teach you that your ‘perpetrator’ is your focus.
 They teach you, in my memory, that everything points to the perpetrator and how you must now learn to avoid, manage and handle him or her.
 But the problem is — it is NOT just the perpetrator.

 For instance, I was living in New Zealand in around 2003 and an Uncle of mine was just cruel — taunting, mocking me, telling me to “run away” when he showed up at my grandfather’s where I lived during a long illness.
 Eventually I had to ask myself, why is he acting this way, TO ME?
 Is he not worried that his brother (my father) will step in to tell him to stop, or to defend me?
 But he wasn’t.
 I finally got it.
-He wasn’t because He Had Permission to abuse me.
-He had, in fact, been set up to continue the role playing.
+He wasn’t because He Had Permission.
 No one had told him of the severe illness that had brought me to NZ after 18 years away.
 No one had told him I had nowhere to go but to my 90-year old grandfather’s.
 No one told him because that would create sympathy for me.
 And my family didn’t want sympathy for me.

 I had been abused etc, year after year after year at home, on their watch.
-When I exposed them for that, they were sad, ashamed and they were angry.
-I would never succeed in making them soften or love me.
-I never will.
-Waking up to this reality has been the most painful and debilitating experience of my life.
-It has utterly changed me.
+When I exposed them for that, they were sad and ashamed, but this did not mean they loved me.
+Waking up to this reality has been the most painful experience of my life.
 It has aged me and torn at me and made me wild.
-But it has also revealed to me that I think more of myself than I realize, and certainly more than they realize.
-And that this is because I had faced the truth, over and over and over, and built up my life without them, and made of myself at least my own person, a person they can’t destroy, or utterly malign, without knowing somehow that they lie.
-Because every hard worn success in my life has been utterly my own.
+But it has also revealed that I think more of myself than I realize, and certainly more than they realize.
+And that this is because I had faced the truth, over and over and over, and built up my life without them, and made of myself at least my own person.

-People cannot destroy you if you stand alone.
-That is what they hate most.
-That you are still strong.
-I remember having been out of the country almost a decade since 2002, for much of it near homeless and alone, and in that time I had asked for nothing and lived on almost nothing.
-I had also, by the end of that decade married, and had a couple of books published and been recognized in my field.
+I remember having been out of the country almost a decade since 2002, for much of it wandering and alone, and in that time I asked for nothing and lived on almost nothing.
+I also, by the end of that decade married, and had a couple of books published and been recognized in my field.
 My father sat in the comfort of his big house when I was back in the U.S. and began to tell me about my failings.
-I was lazy, it was too late for me to get help, it was just as well I had never had a child (as I obviously wouldn’t have been a good mother was his message).
+I was lazy, it was too late for me to get help… I was whatever it was he thought could hurt me.

 I can’t say I laughed at him.
-I didn’t.
-But I did see he was trying to take me down, to set me off.
-And I knew from the decade I had had without him and the endurance I’d shown and the great amount I’d suffered and caused others to suffer because of my illness — and also the successes — my marriage, my three step children, my living in communities and working from the “Big City” to the outback of Australia.
-I knew he was lying to me.
-Or more, that he was wrong, and had utterly the wrong end of the stick.
+I saw that he was trying to take me down.
+And I knew from the decade I had had without him and the endurance I’d shown and the great amount I’d suffered and caused others to suffer — and also the successes — my marriage, my three step children, my living in communities and working from the “Big City” to the outback of Australia.
+I knew had utterly the wrong end of the stick.

-When I said goodbye to him, that year, I gave him a hug and he was rigid with disapproval.
-“See you in the summer,” I said.
-That was six years ago, or seven.
-Some of you know what happened next.
+When I said goodbye to him, that year, I gave him a hug and said, “See you in the summer,” That was many many years ago.
 I love you, Dad.
 Take Good Care of Yourself